-This set of Arabesque Chimes – hanging beside the Columbia River in the state of Washington -- is one of our larger sizes, and can be challenging to move if severe weather is expected.
+This gorgeous set of Wind River Arabesque Chimes – hanging beside the Columbia River in the state of Washington -- is one of our larger sizes, and can be challenging to move if severe weather is expected.

 If high winds or bitter cold weather are headed your way, and you’re not comfortable taking down your chimes, then consider covering them to provide exposure protection, and help prevent them from banging into each other.

 The good news is, your Wind River Chimes are not damaged by rain.
 Every set of Wind River Chimes is made with aluminum alloy tubes, which helps make them weather and rust-resistant.
 The heavy-duty, braided nylon cording used in each set of chimes is also treated to be weather and UV-resistant.
 However, it’s always a good idea to take them down or cover them during high winds or harsh winters.

 Other Tips for Wind Chime Care

 Wood Accents: All the wood accents on our chimes are made with naturally weather-resistant redwood.
 If you have a set of Wind River Chimes with wood accents, consider giving the redwood a layer of varnish and/or stain, which will give it even more beauty and longevity.

 Cleaning: Your Wind River Chimes can be cleaned with soap and water as often as necessary.
 Be sure to avoid any abrasive cleaners or steel wool, as that can damage the finish of the chimes.
 If your chimes have a highly reflective finish, they may need to be wiped down with a glass cleaner to reveal their shine and remove water spots.